mohd14shoeb/PerfectAPIClient/README.md

 ```

 ## Logging
-By overrding the following two functions you cab add logging to your request before the request started and when a response is retrieved or something else you might want to do.
+By overrding the following two functions you can add logging to your request before the request started and when a response is retrieved or something else you might want to do.

 ### Will Perform Request
 By overriding the `willPerformRequest` function you can perform logging operation or something else your might want to do, before the request of an `APIClient` will be executed.